m-labs/artiq/doc/manual/core_device.rst

 | RESET (Unused)           | RESET               | N/A: Bit Controlled        |
 +--------------------------+---------------------+----------------------------+

-For a step-by-step guide, see the `EBAZ4205 and AD9834 setup guide <https://newell.github.io/projects/ebaz4205>`_.
+For a guide, see the `EBAZ4205 and AD9834 setup guide <https://newell.github.io/projects/ebaz4205>`_.

 Variant details
 ---------------